"Southern New England's Certified Elder Law Attorney"

 Rhode Island, Connecticut, and Massachusetts

-experienced certified elder law attorney, the entire process can be efficient and cost-effective.
-Many of our clients tell us that they were only able to come to terms with their personal loss after the legal and financial issues had been resolved.
-Our team at Connelly Law Offices, Ltd., your Rhode Island, Connecticut, and Massachusetts elder law attorney, has the experience and expertise to help those in need of probate navigate probate in the most efficient way possible.
+You’re not alone in this journey—there is help and hope in navigating the path ahead.
+Many clients tell us they could only deal with their loss after the legal and financial issues were resolved.
+Our team at Connelly Law, your Rhode Island, Connecticut, and Massachusetts elder law attorney, has the experience and expertise to help those in need of probate navigate the process in the most efficient way possible.

 What is Probate?